Best Sheets 2021 - And how to choose the right one for you.

 Luxury Sheet Guide.
-How to choose the best sheets for your needs.
+How to choose the best bed sheets for your needs.

 J Brulee offers a very wide range of designer luxury sheets in many colors and styles, but we often find that many people want to know the basics about the different types of sheets available to help them in deciding what is best for them.
 We make recommendations for certain sheet fabrics or styles based on personal experience and preferences (and we do have some favorite sheets), however the recommendations by no means cover all of the exceptional luxury sheet offerings that are available to you.
 J Brulee encourages you to explore all the sheet options available to you, click on the link to see all of our luxury sheet offerings.

 Sateen refers to the method of weaving the fibers, not what makes up the fibers as often is believed (people often confuse Sateen with Satin).
-Because of the method of weaving, Sateen woven cotton fabric typically has a lustrous, smooth surface and a softer feel (aka hand).
-Sateen sheets also tend to have more color options available and are usually easier care (less wrinkle prone) than Percale sheets, however they may not be as durable as Percale woven cotton.
+Because of the method of weaving, Sateen weave cotton fabric typically has a lustrous, smooth surface and a softer feel (aka hand).
+Sateen sheets also tend to have more color options available and are usually easier care (wrinkle resistant) than Percale sheets, however they may not be as durable as Percale woven cotton.

 Percale Cotton Sheets:

 Percale sheets are for those that love crisp, ironed sheets like those found in many quality hotels.
 Percale refers to the method of weaving the fabric, and this method is what gives the finished sheets that crisp feeling.
 In many cases, because of this weaving method, Percale weave cotton sheets tend to be more durable than Sateen cottons, however they also tend to need more ironing if you are a perfectionist and have to have that perfect look.
 Percale sheets also tend to not have as many color options available as Sateen sheets.

 Some recommended Percale Cotton Sheets: Percale Sheets